saichandanae04-cell/To-do-list/README.md

 # To-do-list
-A simple To-Do List application built using Python that allows users to add, view, update, and delete tasks for efficient task management.
+This is a To-Do List project developed using Python.
+The application helps users manage their daily tasks by providing features such as adding new tasks, viewing existing tasks, updating task details, and deleting completed or unwanted tasks.
+The project demonstrates the use of Python programming concepts, including functions, lists, loops, and file handling for task storage and management.